 As an alternative to clarithromycin, many studies have examined levofloxacin and proton pump inhibitors as a first-line therapy for eradication of H. pylori infection.
-However, the eradication rates achieved with first-line levofloxacin-based treatments are not uniform and contrasting results have been reported.
-In regions of high clarithromycin resistance, bismuth-containing quadruple therapies are recommended for first-line therapy since bismuth may help to overcome the antibiotic resistance to clarithromycin when present.
+However, the eradication rates achieved with first-line levofloxacin-based treatments are not uniform and contrasting results have been reported.19-21 In regions of high clarithromycin resistance, bismuth-containing quadruple therapies are recommended for first-line therapy since bismuth may help to overcome the antibiotic resistance to clarithromycin when present.
 Bismuth salts, however, are not available in all countries; it is therefore useful to search for a valid substitute that may increase the effectiveness of a triple therapy regardless of the presence of H. pylori resistance to one or more antibiotics.

-Recent data have called attention to the potential role of fermented milk and related whey proteins, such as bovine lactoferrin, as potential candidates for complementary therapy in settings of high antibiotic resistance or treatment failure.24
+Recent data have called attention to the potential role of fermented milk and related whey proteins, such as bovine lactoferrin, as potential candidates for complementary therapy in settings of high antibiotic resistance or treatment failure.

 Bovine lactoferrin is a glycoprotein with multiple antimicrobial, antiviral and antifungal properties and it is widely distributed in mucosal secretions, such as saliva, tears and seminal fluid.
-25 As Ellison et al. 26 reported, the antimicrobial activity of bovine lactoferrin is due to the sequestering of iron, which is essential for microorganism growth, and also to a direct action on the outer membrane of Gramnegative bacteria that interferes with flagellar motility.
-Bovine lactoferrin has been shown to have antibacterial activity against H. pylori in vitro27 and in vivo.
-28 Clinical studies have demonstrated that when bovine lactoferrin is used as a single drug in H. pylori-positive patients it is able to reduce the production of urea, suggesting a capacity to suppress but not eliminate H. pylori colonization. ^{29,30}
+As Ellison et al. reported, the antimicrobial activity of bovine lactoferrin is due to the sequestering of iron, which is essential for microorganism growth, and also to a direct action on the outer membrane of Gramnegative bacteria that interferes with flagellar motility.
+Bovine lactoferrin in vitro and in vivo.
+Clinical studies have demonstrated that when bovine lactoferrin is used as a single drug in H. pylori-positive patients it is able to reduce the production of urea, suggesting a capacity to suppress but not eliminate H. pylori colonization.